 Images: Kiss Kiss Bang Bang by Danny Yount

 You know what they say about first impressions…

-Playgrounds Vs. Submarine Channel - One day event in Amsterdam in 2011 featuring presentations by Kyle Cooper, Dvein, Onesize and Buck.
-There will be another edition in 2012!
+Playgrounds Vs Submarine Channel – A one-day event in Amsterdam in collaboration with the Playgrounds Festival (2011) featuring presentations by Kyle Cooper, Dvein, Onesize, and Buck.

-Watch the Titles DVD - A unique publication that consists of 38 title sequences and 9 mini documentaries about title designers in L.A., London, Berlin and Amsterdam on two DVD's featuring almost 3 hours of content.
+Watch the Titles!
+DVD – This two-DVD set features 38 title sequences and 9 short documentaries about title designers working in L.A., London, Berlin, and Amsterdam.

-Cinema.nl - Monthly post on this comprehensive Dutch online film resource.
+Cinema.nl – We blogged about title design regularly for this comprehensive Dutch online film resource.

 About Submarine Channel